reimagined/resolve/docs/tutorial.md

 For now, binding a component to a reSolve Read Model looks similar to how you bound the ShoppingList component to a View Model in the [Lesson 4](#lesson-4-frontend-display-view-model-data-in-the-browser).
 Run, your application and try adding a new shopping list using the implemented UI.

-You should have noticed that although you application correctly sends commands to the backend, the client UI does not reflect the change in the application state.
+You will notice that although you application correctly sends commands to the backend, the client UI does not reflect the change made to the application state.
 A newly created shopping list only appears after you refresh the page.
 This is an expected behavior because Read Models are not reactive by default.
 This means that components connected to Read Models do not automatically synchronize their Redux state with the Read Model state on the server.

 You can overcome this limitation by introducing optimistic UI updates as the next section describes.